dfmoralesb/MPE_tutorials/tutorials/ML.md

 	<p align="center"><img src="images/Iqtree_2.png" alt="IQTREE" width="900"></p>

 * Scroll back in the IQ-TREE output.
-Which was the Best-fit model?
+Which one was the Best-fit model?

 * Scroll to the end and there, you'll find parameter estimates for the selected substitution model, the maximum-likelihood value (given as logarithm after "BEST SCORE FOUND"), information on the run time, and the names of output files.